mcclure/emily/doc/manual.md

 **Usage:** `!` *[token]*

 "Not".
-Captures one token to the right and evaluates to that token applied as argument to the `not` function (see below). `not` is ALWAYS the standard `not` function, not whatever `not` is in the current scope.
+Captures one token to the right and evaluates to that token as argument to the `not` function (see below). `not` is ALWAYS the standard `not` function, not whatever `not` is in the current scope.

 *Treated as a macro:*